 Continue to The Settlement at Dorchester.

-Some people believe that a Scotsman was the first European to discover North America in the year 1398.
+Many believe that a Scotsman was the first European to discover North America in the year 1398.
 Sir Henry Sinclair was a 14th century Scottish nobleman, Baron of Roslin near Edinburgh, Lord Chief Justice of Scotland, and Admiral of the Seas.
 The King of Norway also confirmed him as Earl of Orkney, endowing him with 200 strategically positioned islands over which he was to all intents and purposes an independent king.

 Sir Henry Sinclair was known to be a traveler and adventurer.
-He also was known as “Henry the Holy'” because he had made a pilgrimage to the Holy Land.
+He also was known as "Henry the Holy'" because he had made a pilgrimage to the Holy Land.
 Some say he even fought in a Crusade, like his ancestors before him.
-In 1398 Sir Henry, sometimes described as Prince Henry because of his royal connection, reportedly sailed to Nova Scotia in a fleet of 12 ships.
+In 1398 Sir Henry, sometimes d1escribed as Prince Henry because of his royal connection, reportedly sailed to Nova Scotia in a fleet of 12 ships.

 After spending the winter in the new lands, Sir Henry set sail for home; however, a storm drove him south to Massachusetts.
 The evidence for Sir Henry's presence can be seen in the figure of a medieval knight carved into the rock near the summit of Prospect Hill in current day Westford, Massachusetts.
 It appears to be a grave marker in the style of the Templars, which was hand-chiseled onto a rock slab.